akshay1dhingra/cryptocurrency-cli-app/blog.md

 LOG: list_coins method now working properly and printing out an index list of top 100 coin names.
 Trying to see if I can print out just top 15 coins.
 If I decide not do go that route, this method is now 100% functioning its proper intention.

 LOG: fixed the issues causing the project to pass its requirements. the Gem is functional.

+02/12/18

+LOG: I added the description for each coin into the gem.
+I did this by creating another nokogiri scrape of the url associated with each_coin, then grabbing the text description within each of those pages and shoveling that into the each_coin array and assigning that to corresponding objects' description attribute.